-An adult participant, or a person on behalf of an adult participant, may provide one or more of the components of the reimbursable meal as long as the CE or site provides at least one required component.
-CEs and sites may not require an adult participant, or person on behalf of an adult participant, to provide one or more component for a child/infant with a disability.
+A parent or guardian may provide one or more of the components of the reimbursable meal as long as the CE or site provides at least one required component.
+CEs and sites may not require a parent/guardian to provide one or more component for a child/infant with a disability.

-The reimbursement rate for meals served to adult participants with disabilities is the same standard rate as all other Program meals, however; the added cost of providing meal substitutions is an allowable Program cost in the food budget.
+The reimbursement rate for meals served to children/infants with disabilities is the same standard rate as all other Program meals, however; the added cost of providing meal substitutions is an allowable Program cost in your food budget.

-4113.3 Adult Participants with Medical or Special Dietary Needs
+4113.3 Children/Infants with Medical or Special Dietary Needs

-CEs and sites may, at their discretion, make substitutions for adult participants who are not disabled but who are unable to consume a food item because of medical or other special dietary needs, such as adult participants with food intolerance(s) (e.g., lactose intolerant or food allergy).

-Substitutions must be made on a case-by-case basis, must be provided at no additional cost to the adult participant, and must be supported by a written statement signed by a recognized medical authority.
+CEs and sites may, at their discretion, make substitutions for children/infants who are not disabled but who are unable to consume a food item because of medical or other special dietary needs, such as children/infants with food intolerance(s) (e.g., lactose intolerant or food allergy).
+Substitutions must be made on a case-by-case basis, must be provided at no additional cost to the parent/guardian, and must be supported by a written statement signed by a recognized medical authority.
 The written statement must include the following:

-- Identification of the medical or special dietary need that restricts the adult participant's diet; - Food or foods to be omitted from the adult participant's diet; and - Food or choice of foods to be used as substitutions.
+- Identification of the medical or special dietary need that restricts the child's/infant's diet; - Food or foods to be omitted from the child's/infant's diet; and - Food or choice of foods to be used as substitutions.

-In these cases, "recognized medical authority" may include physicians, physician assistants, or nurse practitioners.
+In these cases, recognized medical authority may include physicians, physician assistants, or nurse practitioners.
 EXCEPTION: written requests for non-dairy fluid milk substitutions do not have to be signed by a recognized medical authority.
 See Non-dairy Fluid Milk Substitutions below.

 The decision as to whether or not a CE or site will provide the substitutions is at the discretion of the CE or site.
-CEs and sites are not required to satisfy the unique dietary needs of each adult participant.
-TDA strongly encourages CEs and sites to work closely with their adult participants to ensure that reasonable accommodations are made to allow adult participants with medical or special dietary needs to participate in the meal service.
-This is particularly important when accommodating adult participants whose medical or special dietary need requires significant modifications or personal assistance.
+CEs and sites are not required to satisfy the unique dietary needs of each child/infant.
+TDA strongly encourages CEs and sites to work closely with the parent (or guardian) to ensure that reasonable accommodations are made to allow children/infants with medical or special dietary needs to participate in the meal service.
+This is particularly important when accommodating children/infants whose medical or special dietary need requires significant modifications or personal assistance.

-An adult participant or a person on behalf of an adult participant may provide one component of the reimbursable meal as long as the component meets the meal pattern requirements and the CE or site provides the remaining components.
+A parent or guardian may provide one component of the reimbursable meal as long as the component meets the meal pattern requirements and the CE or site provides the remaining components.